“The responsibility of a writer is to excavate the experience of the people who produced him.” – James Baldwin

 Baldwin’s passion for writing grew out of an equally devout passion as a reader, something he started at age 3.
 By the time he was in high school, he was working on the school magazine and had numerous poems, short stories and plays published there, often illustrated with photos by classmate and future Hall-of-Fame photographer Richard Avedon.

-In a recent essay for the Los Angeles Times, Scott Timberg wrote of Baldwin’s continuing impact on all writers and writing: "… Baldwin is not just a writer for the ages,” he said, “but a scribe whose work — as squarely as George Orwell’s — speaks directly to ours."
+In his essay for the Los Angeles Times, Scott Timberg wrote of Baldwin’s continuing impact on all writers and writing: "… Baldwin is not just a writer for the ages,” he said, “but a scribe whose work — as squarely as George Orwell’s — speaks directly to ours."